lancedb/lancedb/docs/src/js/classes/Table.md

 ▸ **checkoutLatest**(): `Promise`\<`void`\>

-Ensures the table is pointing at the latest version
+Checkout the latest version of the table. _This is an in-place operation._

-This can be used to manually update a table when the read_consistency_interval is None It can also be used to undo a `[Self::checkout]` operation
+The table will be set back into standard mode, and will track the latest version of the table.

 #### Returns